psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 The battle was all but over.
 And Bendigeidfran would perhaps have survived, were it not for the poison on the tip of the spear that pierced his foot.
 Poison that had started to spread.
 "Cut off my head" he said, "I will still be good company for you, for seven years in Harlech, and eighty years after that.But do not open the door that faces Cornwall," he rather cryptically said, "or sorrow will end it all.
 And then you must bury my head, on the White Hill in London, facing south".

 And so they did.
 And of all the men who had left the Island of the Mighty only seven returned.
 Only seven, and Branwen.
-And the chatty head of Bedigeidfran, carrid on the the golden platter that had been given to Matholwch several years before.
+And the chatty head of Bendigeidfran, carried on the the golden platter that had been given to Matholwch several years before.

 Back in Wales, Branwen was distraught.
 In her sorrow, her heart was broken.
 She died and was buried.

-The seven then feasted for seven years in Harlech, and the head of Bedigeifran the giant was good company indeed.
+The seven then feasted for seven years in Harlech, and the head of Bedigeidfran the giant was good company indeed.
 And then they went to the island of Grassholm, off the Pembrokeshire coast, and continued their feasting and their drinking there.
 And it seemed to them as if time did not pass.

 Now, the hall in which they lived had three doors.
 They made use of two of them, but the third one, the door that faced Cornwall, that door had always been closed.